• Home

 • Number of Cigars Smoked for Review: 3

 The Nasty Nutcracker is covered in a golden brown wrapper that is smooth to the touch with very little tooth or oil present at all.
 The band covers up almost exactly half of the cigar and there is very little give when it is squeezed.
-Aroma from the wrapper is a combination of sweet tobacco, nuts, creamy leather and cedar, while the cold draw brings flavors of creamy peanuts, sweet carmel, earth and hay, along with just a touch of white pepper.
+Aroma from the wrapper is a combination of sweet tobacco, nuts, creamy leather and cedar, while the cold draw brings flavors of creamy peanuts, sweet caramel, earth and hay, along with just a touch of white pepper.

 Starting out, the CAO Gold Nasty Nutcracker features a very creamy base profile, along with other flavors of peanuts, leather, earth, cedar and hay.
 There is a nice, generic sweetness that is just too light at the moment to identify, and some slight white pepper on the retrohale that actually seems to be increasing a bit as the first third winds down.
 Smoke production is quite high, and the burn and draw both are excellent so far.
 The overall strength is nominal and does not seem to be getting much stronger as the cigar burns down.